blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 Duration: 30 minutes

 Backups must be maintained offsite from the on-premises environment.
 The backups must be online and accessible by the DBA team.
-To accomplish this you will configure SQL Managed Backup.
+To accomplish this, you will configure SQL Managed Backup.

 ### Task 1: Create an Azure Storage Account